GDGVIT/dsc-links-portal/README.md

   ```
   Note: You will need to add the ```CODECOV_TOKEN``` to your repository secrets for GitHub actions to work well, and export it as an environment variable to run it locally.

-* The master branch ships code for a **http** server.
-Checkout the **https** branch for the https server.
-  Replace the self-signed certificates in the certs with your own SSL certificates.

 ## Dependencies

 | Dependency                                                       | Usage                                                              |